-Online streaming of major sports events is rapidly growing in popularity, with the 2018 Super Bowl drawing a peak of 3.1 million live streams, the third consecutive year of streaming growth, as the number of TV broadcast viewers slipped 7% from the previous year11.
-The 2018 World Cup also broke live streaming records across platforms2.
-According to the Limelight “State of Online Video 2018” report, 65% more viewers would stream more sports events if it was not delayed from the broadcast.
+Online streaming of major sports events is rapidly growing in popularity, with the 2019 Super Bowl drawing 2.2 million live streams, the fourth consecutive year of streaming growth, as the number of TV broadcast viewers slipped 5% from the previous year1.
+According to the Limelight “State of Online Video 2019” report, 58% more viewers would stream more sports events if it was not delayed from the broadcast.
 Besides sports events, other online live video use cases are poised to experience significant popularity if the streaming latency issue could be addressed, including online gambling, esports, and video gaming.

 Latency is not a problem for every online live streaming application.
 A one-minute delay may not matter to viewers who are watching a live pay per view concert.
 However certain business use cases demand the lowest possible latency, such as: